Skip to content

 Parsing and stringifying of Comma Separated Values (CSV) data.

-The parsers map CSV data to an array of objects with field names mapping the header.
+The parsers map CSV data to an array of objects, with field names corresponding to the header.
 For example, the CSV data:

 name, value